piyush1way/Smart-Resume-Matcher/README.md

 # Returns candidates ranked by technical skills and industry background
 ```

-## 🤝 Contributing

-We welcome contributions!
-This project serves as a foundation for exploring AI in recruitment.

 **Areas for Enhancement:**
 - Additional retrieval strategies
 - Multi-language resume support